 The 2-2-5-5 is a type of 50/50 custody schedule that is similar to the 2-2-3 arrangement in how the first four days are shared.
 However, instead of following the split with three days with one parent, you switch to a ten-day duration, distributed evenly between the two co-parents.
 Additionally, you can change this to a 5-2-2-5 or a 2-5-2-5 split if this works better for you, your co-parents, and your children’s schedules.

 The 3-3-4-4 Schedule

 The 3-3-4-4 split custody schedule is similar to the 2-2-5-5 arrangement, but it maintains more evenly distributed visits.
 Instead of just getting a couple days with your children in a particular week, you get more parenting time with them each week, making general outings and activity planning a little easier.
 Another variation of this is the 3-4-4-3 split parenting schedule.
 You can choose to practice one over the other, or be flexible in rearranging your routine should a one-time scheduling change suddenly occur.

 Uneven Schedule Rotations & Other 50/50 Schedules

-However, there’s a variety of different ways to compose a timesharing schedule that can meet the needs of both parents and the children.
+However, there are a variety of different ways to compose a timesharing schedule that can meet the needs of both parents and children.
 Finding one that works best for you can be difficult.

-At the Law Office of Dorene A. Kuffer, we understand that every family is different and creating a parenting plan is often one of the most complicated decisions you have to make during your divorce.
+At the Law Office of Dorene A. Kuffer, we understand that every family is different, and creating a parenting plan is often one of the most complicated decisions you have to make during your divorce.
 Luckily, you don’t have to do it alone.
-Our team of family lawyers have worked with couples across New Mexico to make sure that their children’s needs are put first while planning split custody schedules.
+Our team of custody attorneys in Albuquerque has worked with couples across New Mexico to make sure that their children’s needs are put first while planning split custody schedules.
 Contact our office to chat with an expert in the field and get started today.